dfinity/awesome-internet-computer/README.md

 - [Migration from Motoko to Rust](https://medium.com/dfinity/how-to-migrate-canister-smart-contracts-from-motoko-to-rust-3446a4b0c2ff) - How to Migrate Canister Smart Contracts from Motoko to Rust.
 - [Converting ICP into Cycles](https://medium.com/dfinity/converting-icp-into-cycles-javascript-9b0dba8d8e00) - How to programmatically convert ICP into Cycles in NodeJS.
 - [Social Platform Previews and SEO](https://medium.com/dfinity/how-to-configure-dapps-for-social-platform-previews-and-seo-62a55ee63d33) - Tutorial on how to configure dapps for social platform previews and SEO.
+- [React Native + JWT Authentication + Rust Canister demo](https://github.com/ilbertt/ic-react-native-jwt-auth) - React Native (Expo) mobile app that uses the JWT minted from an authentication provider (Auth0 in this case) to authenticate on a Rust canister.

 ## Starters